• Mailing List

 Thursday, October 8, 2015 @ 1:30 pm - 4:30 pm

-Stata Center Lawn Cambridge, MA 02139 United States + Google Map
+Stata Center Lawn Cambridge, MA, United States

 Featuring social scientists, media theorists, writers, artists, activists, this unconference asks: "How can we dissolve the structures of power that produce today’s inequalities?"